ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 grant_request_endpoint (string)
 : REQUIRED.
 The location of the
           AS's grant request endpoint.
-The location MUST be a URI {{RFC3986}}
+The location MUST be a URL {{RFC3986}}
           with a scheme component that MUST be https, a host component, and optionally, port, path and query components and no fragment components.
 This URL MUST match the URL the client instance used to make the discovery request.